elaguerta/talks/Notes from the Blue Team.md

+# Notes from the Blue Team
-Elaine Laguerta, Senior Security Engineer, New Relic August 29, 2024
+Elaine Laguerta, Senior Security Engineer, New Relic
+August 29, 2024
 Portland Python User Group Meetup

 ## I. Things you should know